Events

 Thursday, April 10, 2025

 Time: 12:00 p.m. – 1:00 p.m.
-(EST)
+ET

-Location: Women’s College Hospital and virtually
+Location: Women’s College Hospital or virtually via Zoom

 Women’s College Hospital’s Day of Excellence in Academics celebrates achievements in research and innovation, professional practice, quality improvement, collaboration, teaching, and mentorship at WCH.